 Cerebral palsy is a condition that can affect a person’s voluntary body movement and their body’s posture.
 Statistics indicate that 1 in 300 children suffer from some form of cerebral palsy.
 Cerebral palsy can be either the result of brain injury which occurred at birth or a developmental abnormality.
 When a brain injury occurs during the birth process due to the carelessness of a doctor it may give rise to a medical malpractice lawsuit.

-If you believe that your child suffers from a preventable cerebral palsy injury as a result of a complications in birth, our law firm may be able to get you the compensation that your child deserves.
+If you believe that your child suffers from a preventable cerebral palsy injury as a result of complications at birth, our law firm may be able to get you the compensation that your child deserves.
 Please call and speak to Bob personally today.
-You can contact him by calling toll free 855-760-6746 or 847-395-2200.
+You can contact him by calling toll-free at 855-760-6746 or 847-395-2200.
 You may also contact Bob through our online form, or, if you would like, connect live with our live chat operators 24/7 and Bob will call you back right away.